ahderman/planet-test/README.md

 ### Assumptions

 I have made a few assumptions regarding the input data:
-- Calibration spacing is an integer
+- Calibration spacing is an integer.
-- Matrix contains only positive numbers
+- The image matrix contains only positive numbers.
+- I have understood the maths correctly (see above, in the _Difficulties_ section).

 ### Future work